bencline1/Allpix_GaAs/doc/usermanual/objects.md

 ##### PixelCharge

 The set of charge carriers collected at a single pixel.
-The pixel indices are stored in both the $x$ and $y$ direction, starting from zero for the first pixel.
+The pixel indices are stored in both the `x` and `y` direction, starting from zero for the first pixel.
 Only the total number of charges at the pixel is currently stored, the timing information of the individual charges can be retrieved from the related `PropagatedCharge` objects.

 ##### PixelHit

-The digitised pixel hits after processing in the detector’s front-end electronics.
+The digitized pixel hits after processing in the detector front-end electronics.
 The object allows the storage of both the time and signal value.
 The time can be stored in an arbitrary unit used to timestamp the hits.
 The signal can hold different kinds of information depending on